Autumn call is now closed – thank you to all who applied!

 How to apply

 Candidates will apply to all universities and application areas with the same joint application.
-In the application form, you are able to indicate which specific research areas and supervisors you are interested in.
-Note: Candidates who apply to supervisors based at the University of Helsinki, will have to submit a parallel application to the university’s own recruitment system.
+In the application form, you are able to indicate which specific research areas and supervisors you are interested in as well as to describe your research interests in more detail with a few keywords.
+Note: Candidates who are interested to work with a supervisor based at the University of Helsinki, will have to submit a parallel application to the university’s own recruitment system.
 Please note that the application needs to be submitted to both of the recruitment systems to ensure a proper review.
 See further details.

 Required attachments: